 - iPads, Surfaces, and other tablets

 - Kindles and other e-readers

 - Gaming devices (such as Nintendo Switches)

-- Smartwatches with cellular or wi-fi capability (such as an Apple Watch, FitBit Ionic or Bit Versa)
+- Smartwatches and fitness trackers with cellular or wi-fi capability (such as an Apple Watch, FitBit Ionic or Bit Versa)

 If your camper brings an electronic to camp, we will collect it when they arrive and hand it back when they leave — as we do with cell phones that are brought to camp by campers traveling by plane (see “Turning in…” below).

 If your camper’s phone is their primary camera, we ask that you send them with a different camera for use during camp.
 While we encourage campers to bring disposable cameras, we do allow them to have digital cameras and GoPros.
 As such, campers are responsible for their safety and whereabouts.
 There are limited outlets for charging.